gvwilson/sdxpy/src/contrib/index.md

     After 10 minutes or when no one has anything further to add (whichever comes first), the facilitator calls for a yes-or-no vote on the question: "Should we implement this decision over the stated objections?"
-If a majority votes "yes" the proposal is implemented.
+If a majority votes "yes", the proposal is implemented.
 Otherwise, the proposal is returned to the sponsor for further work.

 ## FAQ {: #contrib-faq}